 Sophia Matin has always been on an academic fast track.
-She just turned 17 years old, has a 4.0 GPA, already has 41 credits under her belt, and now, has won the Scottsdale Community College award for Oustanding Creativity for set design in the "Crimes of the Heart" drama.
+She just turned 17 years old, has a 4.0 GPA, already has 41 credits under her belt, and now, has won the Scottsdale Community College award for Outstanding Creativity for set design in the "Crimes of the Heart" drama.

 After graduating from SCC, she plans to transfer to a university to finish her degree in theatre and eventually become a designer for theatrical productions.
 “I chose to attend SCC because of its great instructors in my chosen field and because it allowed me to start college while still in high school.
 I started at SCC as a concurrently enrolled student, but now I attend SCC as a full-time student,” Matin said.